EPCCed/eidf-docs/docs/services/confidentialdataworkspace/quickstart.md

 # Quickstart

-Projects using the Secure Virtual Desktop cloud service are accessed via the [EIDF Portal](https://portal.eidf.ac.uk/).
+Projects using the Confidential Data Workspace cloud service are accessed via the [EIDF Portal](https://portal.eidf.ac.uk/).
 This documentation closely follows that of the [Virtual Desktop Service Quickstart](../virtualmachines/quickstart.md).